 Brian J. Fischer is a litigator in our Complex Commercial Litigation Practice Group.
-His expansive practice has been built advocating for clients in a wide range of commercial and regulatory disputes in courts at all levels throughout the country, in arbitral settings, and both defendants and plaintiffs.
+His expansive practice has been built advocating for clients in a wide range of commercial and regulatory disputes in courts at all levels throughout the country, and in arbitral settings, on both the defense and plaintiff side.

 Fortune 500 and other major companies, hedge funds, and individuals seek Mr. Fischer’s representation on business and financial disputes concerning contractual rights, fiduciary obligations, trade secret protection, employment agreement covenants, and regulatory matters.
 Over the years, Mr. Fischer has counseled clients on disputes concerning complex financial products, transaction agreements, joint ventures, and financial frauds.
 Mr. Fischer also has significant experience representing global aerospace, engineering and defense firms in conflicts with foreign sovereigns and government contractors, among others.